1. Introduction

 3. Algorithms

-Given a response (response) and a browsing context (context), this algorithm returns Allowed
+Given a response (response) and a browsing context (context), this algorithm returns Allowed or Blocked as

 appropriate: